-- 4. A shop which is multi-storeyed with air conditioned shops is called a - a) mall b) chain c) weekly market d) none of these - 5.
-People between the producer and the final consumer are - a) traders b) wholesalers c) both of these d) none of these 4. a 1. a 2. b 3. c 5. b III Multiple choice questions 1.
+- 4. A shop which is multi-storeyed with air- conditioned shops is called a - a) mall b) chain c) weekly market d) none of these 5.
+People between the producer and the final consumer are - d) none of these a) traders b) wholesalers c) both of these 3. c 4. a 1. a 2. b 5. b III Multiple choice questions 1.
 Which of the following is not a correct statement? a) Malls are run in urban areas b) They are multi-storeyed air-conditioned buildings. c) They sell things at cheaper rates. d) They sell both branded and non branded goods 2.
-For making online purchases, we use b) PAN card d) All of them a) credit card c) Ration card 3.
-Which of the following is commonly not found in our neighbourhood? a) Depart ment al st or e b) Dairy c) shopping complex d) Grocery 1) c 2) a 3) c I Fill in the blanks 1.
+For making online purchases, we use d) All of them a) credit card b) PAN card c) Ration card 3.
+Which of the following is commonly not found in our neighbourhood? b) Dairy a) Departmental store c) shopping complex d) Grocery 1) c 2) a 3) c I Fill in the blanks 1.
 Large multi-storeyed air conditioned building with shops on different floors are known as 2.
 The people in between the producer and the final consumer are - 3.
 The traders who finally sell the goods to the consumers is called the - 4.
-Use of credit cards to purchase goods without stepping into the markets known as - 5.
-The traders who buy goods directly from factories and farms are called
+Use of credit cards to purchase goods without stepping into the markets known as

+^{5.} The traders who buy goods directly from factories and farms are called